pdp10/AstroJournal/README.md

 - simplified scripts for creating journal
 - renamed this software 'AstroJournal'
 - added controls before using pdflatex or texi2tex
-- imported Latex code for observations prior to the log
+- imported LaTeX code for observations prior to the log
 - reversed the observations (now most recent first)
 - renamed .tex and .pdf to lowercase names
 - improved legends layout